aselshall/eds/exam/study_guide.md

 def multiply(x, y):
     return x * y
 ```
-How can you import and use the greet function from this script in another Python file?
+**Question 17.** How can you import and use the greet function from this script in another Python file?
 a) `import my_script.greet`
 b) `from my_script import greet`
 c) `from my_script import greet()`